Clinicians and researchers have the ability to uncover mysteries in the eye

 A detailed retinal image of photoreceptor cells with adaptive optics technology with greater than 2 µm resolution.

 Boston MicroMachines' cutting-edge retinal imaging system is custom-built to your needs.
 The Apaeros™ Retinal Imaging System provides cellular resolution for in vivo imaging in the human retina for research studies.

-By actively correcting for wavefront aberrations in the optical path between the imaging camera and the retina, adaptive optics has emerged as an enabling technology for retinal imaging with cellular-level resolution.
+By actively correcting for wavefront aberrations in the optical path between the detector and the retina, our adaptive optics solution is an enabling technology for retinal imaging with cellular-level resolution.

 The Apaeros™ Retinal Imaging System's lateral resolution of ~2µm enables in vivo high-resolution imaging of previously imperceptible retinal structures.

 Let’s work together to advance eye disease detection and prevention.

 We believe you should be able to accurately diagnose and treat disease before the loss of sight begins.
 In addition, our system can help researchers test drugs for efficacy at the cellular-level.
 For more information, contact us today.